-Now, with President Trump's executive order banning Muslims and protests erupting at airports all across the country, including at Miami International (MIA), law enforcement officers at the MIA police department, Transportation Security Administration (TSA), Department of Homeland Security (DHS), and the U.S. Customs Border Protection (CBP) will likely be even more intolerant of airport security violations.
+Criminal charges for prohibited possessions in Florida require knowledge.
+MIA law enforcement officials have detained individuals even when the circumstances failed to indicate the requisite knowledge.
+With President Trump's executive order banning Muslims and protests erupting at airports all across the country, including at Miami International, law enforcement officers at the MIA police department, Transportation Security Administration (TSA), Department of Homeland Security (DHS), and the U.S. Customs Border Protection (CBP) will likely be even more intolerant of airport security violations.

 Common Crimes at Miami International Airport

-The most common kinds of crimes allegedly committed at MIA include the following:
+The most common kinds of crimes allegedly committed at MIA include:

-- possession of a conceal weapon, knife or firearm;
+- Possession of a concealed weapon, knife, or firearm

 Many of these offenses are prosecuted in Florida state courts.
 Considering that many people travel from other parts of the country, going back and forth to defend against criminal charges can be a hassle.